 However, during the three separate visits across the 1990s, Korine’s physical appearance became more and more dishevelled as he turned from fresh-faced 19-year-old to heavy drug user struggling to maintain his fast life in the public eye.
 “I felt pretty debased and lost,” he later said in an interview with the Guardian.
 “I became like a tramp.
 I wasn’t delusional.
 I didn’t think I was going to be OK.
 I thought: ‘This might be the end.’
 I’d read enough books.
 I knew where this story ended.
 The story finishes itself,” he added.

-While no further details of what had occurred surfaced at the time, actor James Franco raised the topic while appearing on the show to promote Korine’s new film Spring Breakers years later.
-Franco, who was starring in the film and remained good friend’s with Korine, had checked the logbook prior to the show and the director’s name on the day in question and went looking for answers while live on air.
+While no further details of what had occurred surfaced at the time, actor James Franco raised the topic while appearing on Letterman to promote Korine’s new film Spring Breakers years later.
+Franco, who was starring in the film and remained good friend’s with Korine, had checked the logbook prior to the show and the director’s name on the day in question appeared.
+With his interest piqued, Franco went looking for answers while live on air.
 While Letterman was clearly hoping to dodge the question, Franco said: “Harmony is a very sane guy now, a great artist and great person to work with, but I think he had a period where he was going a little off the rails, so maybe he was on something that night,” while alluding to the director’s past struggles.

 Letterman then revealed: “I went upstairs to greet Meryl Streep and welcome her to the show, and I knock on the door… and she was not in there,” he said.

 “And I looked around, and she was not in there, and I found Harmony going through her purse.
 True story.
 And so I said: ‘That’s it, put her things back in her bag and then get out.'”